Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/installs.md

 ### Install *eXist-db*

-1. Install the current stable version of eXist-db from <http://exist-db.org/exist/apps/homepage/index.html> To do that follow the [installation instructions](https://exist-db.org/exist/apps/doc/basic-installation) on the eXist-db website. (**Important:** Pay attention to the instructions about Java versions. eXist-db requires Java 8 or Java 11.)
+1. Verify that you have Java installed by opening Windows PowerShell or Git bash and typing `java -version`.
+If you get an error message to the effect that Java is not installed, navigate to [OpenJDK](https://www.openlogic.com/openjdk-downloads) and from this general download site select Java version 8, Windows operating system, x86 64-bit architecture, and JDK Java package.
+1. Install the current stable version of eXist-db from <http://exist-db.org/exist/apps/homepage/index.html> We recommend downloading *exist-installer-6.0.1.jar*.
+Once you’ve downloaded it, run it by opening a shell (terminal) in your Downloads directory and running `java -jar exist-installer-6.0.1.jar`.
 If you are given the option of installing eXist-db “as a service”, decline that option.
 2. You will know that the installation has been successful if, after following all prompts, the eXist-db launcher opens when you navigate to <http://localhost:8080/> in your browser.
 3. If you are having trouble getting eXist-db to run:
    - Uninstall eXist-db.
    - Make sure that you have [OpenJDK](https://www.openlogic.com/openjdk-downloads) installed.
 From this general download site select Java version 8, Windows operating system, x86 64-bit architecture, and JDK Java package.
    - Reinstall eXist-db and verify that it launches successfully.
-4. If eXist-db still will not run, follow their [troubleshooting instructions](https://exist-db.org/exist/apps/doc/troubleshooting) or [advanced installation guide](https://exist-db.org/exist/apps/doc/advanced-installation).
+4. If eXist-db still will not run, follow the [troubleshooting instructions](https://exist-db.org/exist/apps/doc/troubleshooting) or [advanced installation guide](https://exist-db.org/exist/apps/doc/advanced-installation).

 ### Install *git*